apache/fury/README.md

 If you need to benchmark for your specific scenario, make sure all serialization frameworks are appropriately configured for that scenario.

-Dynamic serialization frameworks need to support polymorphism and reference, which has more cost compared to static serialization frameworks, unless it uses the jit techniques as fury did.
+Dynamic serialization frameworks supports polymorphism and reference, which has more cost compared to static serialization frameworks, unless it uses the jit techniques as fury did.
 Since fury will generate code at runtime, please warm up before collecting benchmark statistics.